 This popular SUV is terrible at producing heat while idling.
 In fact, many owners say it won’t produce any at all until they start driving.
 If you’ve ever had to scrape ice off your windshield you understand how powerful of an ally the defroster can be.

-Honda is taking heat from owners who are tired of not having any heat in their 4th-generation CR-Vs with the “Earth Dreams” engine.
+Honda is taking heat from owners who are tired of not having any heat in their 4th and 5th generation CR-Vs with the “Earth Dreams” engine.
 This problem is likely tied to an oil overflow problem that is also causing gas smells in the cabin.

 No Heat While Idling